-Barry Floyd, Operations Co-ordinator at SpecialEffect, has worked in the third sector for 25 years and has extensive insight into the technology on offer.
-He shares why Harlequin has impressed him so much in the two years since they went live and what benefits the charity is experiencing.
+SpecialEffect's Barry Floyd has worked in the third sector for 25 years and has extensive insight into the technology on offer.
+He shares why Harlequin has impressed him so much in the two years since they went live.

 What were your business drivers for investing in Harlequin CRM?